Completed in 1990 by Italian architect Aldo Rossi, the Town Hall of Borgoricco, Italy, is known for its repeated use of cones, cylinders, and squares.

 Town Hall of Borgoricco

-Although Aldo Rossi ‘s first projects, the San Cataldo cemetery in Modena (begun 1972), were contemporary with the publication of his most important theoretical works, only in the late 1970s and 1980s did his building work begin in earnest, and only in the last few years has his fame brought him a significant numberr of commissions in Italy.
+Although Aldo Rossi’s first projects, the San Cataldo cemetery in Modena (begun 1972), were contemporary with the publication of his most important theoretical works, only in the late 1970s and 1980s did his building work begin in earnest, and only in the last few years has his fame brought him a significant number of commissions in Italy.

-Aldo Rossi submitted in 1983 a design for the new town hall for the small village of Borgoricco in the Province of Padua, in the Italian region Veneto situated roughly 30 kilometers northwest of Venice.
+Aldo Rossi submitted in 1983 a design for the new town hall for the small village of Borgoricco in the Province of Padua, situated roughly 30 kilometers northwest of Venice.
 The town hall was completed in 1990 and adopted the U-shaped plan.

-Aldo Rossi opens it up with a south-facing courtyard framed on one end by copper clad, barrel-vaulted roofs that cascade down over the meeting room and the archives.
+Like the best Post-Modern architecture, the building works at many levels, from a humble civic building to an architecture rich in meaning.
+Aldo Rossi opens it up with a south-facing courtyard framed on one end by copper-clad, barrel-vaulted roofs that cascade down over the meeting room and the archives.
 Each of the three principal views is articulated in markedly different ways, yet ordered and related by such elements us the narrow brick walls that rise through the full two stories.

 About Aldo Rossi